toludwig/golden-lemurs/docs/training.md

 This is done by adjusting the weights (in the image there are only two, depicted as $\theta_i$) in a way that leads us to the valleys of the function.
-This in turn can be achieved by calculating the **gradient** of the loss function, i.e. the derivative with respect to each weigth.
+This in turn can be achieved by calculating the **gradient** of the loss function, i.e. the derivative with respect to each weight.
 Intuitively, one can think of the gradient as a vector pointing to the steepest direction of the error surface.
 Because we want to 'go _down_ the hill', we take the negative derivative:
 $$w_{new} = w - \eta \cdot \frac{\partial CEL}{\partial w}$$